parthdhingra27-maker/RobotArm/JOURNAL.md

 For the grabber, I want to start with just basic claws but I want it to have a easy mounting system so I can play around with pneumatics and a robot hand in the future.

-## 10/20/2025 4 PM - Created requirements, started design and CAD
+## 10/20/2025 4 PM - Created requirements, started design and CAD - 4 hours

 After doing some more research and thinking, I decided: